Someshgolabhanvi/DebugingJs/README.md

 # window and this  || this === window
 # undefined and not defined

 # JS is loosely typed language

+# Lexical Environment is like Hierarchy

+# What is a Temporal Dead Zone?
+    Timeline Between since when let or const variable Hoisted and to till it initialise some value

+# Are Let & Const declaration hoisted?
+    Yes but they are in temporal dead zone for time being
+# SyntaxError vs. ReferenceError vs. TypeError?